Last Updated 08/08/2021.

 Every meal we ate in Bhutan for 10 days was at a tourist buffet.
 If I were to be disappointed in any way with Bhutan, it would be with the food.
 Buffet food is never as good as the dish should be and our diet was limited and monotonous.

-We ate a lot of plain steamed or fried vegetables, occasional momos, occasional dahl and rarely a paneer dish.
+We ate a lot of plain steamed or fried vegetables, occasional momos, occasional dahl, and rarely, a paneer dish.
 Chilli cheese is a favourite dish in Bhutan, I enjoyed it but a lot of people found the chilies too hot.
 The chili cheese was often the only protein I, as a vegetarian, had to eat, but no complaints, I loved it.

 Potatoes with cheese was another popular dish that I liked.
 There was always one meat dish on offer for carnivores, my son ate these but they weren’t too great.
 I’ll create a full post on food in Bhutan but I’m certain the Bhutanese people must eat more interesting food than the tourist offerings.

 One morning I had a boiled potato and toast for breakfast.
 The food on offer was just really weird and random.
 Food was a bit challenging and I was hungry often.

 I’m not a picky eater I just can’t face unappetising food.